d-bl/MAE-gf/docs/droste.md

 ## Wobble
-This ground uses the thread diagram of alternating `ct/ctct` as pair diagram.
+This ground uses the thread diagram of alternating <span class="stch">ct/ctct</span> as pair diagram.

 ### Pricking
 ![][p-wobble-2]